HNLMS Kortenaer (1927): Characteristics

 The ships' primary armament consisted of four single-mounted Bofors 4.7 in guns—two forward and two aft—with only two of the mounts protected with gun shields.
 Two 3 in guns mounted between the funnels and four .5 in machine guns provided anti-aircraft defense.
 A distinctive feature of the class was a floatplane platform mounted above one of the two triple 21 in torpedo tube mounts.
 The aircraft, a Fokker C VII-W, was used for reconnaissance as the many islands in the Indonesian archipelago made locating enemy vessels difficult.
-The minelaying destroyers were 98.15 m long, had a beam of 9.45 m, a draught of 3 m, and a displacement of 1,310 LT.
+The minelaying destroyers were 98.15 m long, had a beam of 9.45 m, a draft of 3 m, and a displacement of 1,310 LT.
 Three Yarrow boilers powered two steam turbines that drove the ship's two propellers which produced 31,000 shp and a top speed of 36 kn.
 She had a range of 3200 nmi at an economic speed of 15 kn supported by 305 metric ton of fuel.
 The ships could carry 24 mines and were manned by a crew of 129.